emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 When implemented the pipline on the video in the begining i used fixed size sliding windows I got good results for predicting the car position but with jittery and not consistent boxes drwan around the cars , i improve my pipline by using diffrent size sliding windows with diffrent scale factor based on the expected car position also looged some histoy of the boxes so i can keep track of the car movment and end up with very good resulsts as shown in the project video:
 ![](https://github.com/emilkaram/Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/blob/master/project_video_output.mp4)

+only one spot it show false positive near a side road sign borad i may improve this by enahncing my filter thershold.

 in Future I will combine  vehicle detection pipeline with the lane finding implementation from my last project